 - Face to face support, subject to availability of supporters, on the first day of a hearing and one further day if the hearing runs for more than a day

 - An orientation visit on the morning of your hearing, if you would find it useful to look around the hearing room before it starts.
 You can arrange this with your supporter.

-- Or take a look around the virtual hearing room on the MPTS website
+- Or watch a tour of the hearing centre on the MPTS website.

 Will the supporter help me with my case?